Norway is a country where you can experience completely unparalleled natural beauty, and one of the best ways to do this is through wild camping.

 In 1957, the Norwegian government made the right to roam the land an official one.
 The Outdoor Recreation Act of 1957 introduces the concept of allemannsretten, which means All Man’s Land.
 This legislation is rooted in the Norwegian culture of exploration and appreciation for nature, and is what allows residents and visitors alike to explore their land liberally.
 Today, anyone can legally explore and camp whenever they want – with a few exceptions.

-You can also do the same in Scotland, which we totally did as well… or in Finland and Sweden aswell!
+You can also do the same in Scotland, which we totally did as well… and in Finland, Iceland, Estonia, and Sweden!
+Rough camping in New Zealand and Austria is also a possibility – but the rules are different.

 The basic principles of the right to roam are being considerate and thoughtful.
 When you’re unsure about what to do, use your best judgment and think about how you would want others to treat the land if it were yours.
 Pick up your trash and aim to leave no trace after you are done camping.
 Respect the nature and don’t interfere with the native flora or fauna.

-You should also avoid building open fires – if you need to build a fire, look for somewhere with the appropriate facilities.
+You should also avoid building open fires – if you need to make a fire, look for somewhere with the appropriate facilities.

 You also cannot camp on cultivated land, such as farms or pastures, but you can use fields and meadows during the winter when the ground is frozen or snow-covered.
 Finally, you cannot camp on building plots on industrial areas – So don’t plan upon setting up camp in the middle of Oslo…